plugdata-team/plugdata/Resources/Documentation/ELSE/tabwriter~.md

     description: non-zero continue recording from where it last stopped
  - type: loop <float>
     description: non-zero enables loop recording, 0 disables it
-  2nd:
-  - type: signal
-    description: signal to record into an array channel 'n'

-outlets:
-  1st:
-  - type: signal
-    description: output index we're recording into
-  2nd:
-  - type: bang
-    description: when recording reaches the end of the array

 draft: false
 ---